Grant-Nelson/PatiteParserDart/lib/src/Calculator/Calculator.md

 - `pi`: This is a real with the value for pi.
 - `e`: This is a real with the value for e.
-- `true`: This is a boolen for true.
+- `true`: This is a Boolean for true.
-- `false`: This is a boolean for false.
+- `false`: This is a Boolean for false.

 ## Functions